 10 minutes after the second coat, wipe away any remaining liquid that will not soak in.
 If the surface is still soaking in Resistain, another coat can be applied as concrete is highly porous.

 The surface will be water-repellent as soon as the treatment soaks in, however the full curing process will take up to a week.

 Use isopropanol or a dry cloth to clean Resistain off the equipment or other non-masonry surfaces.

 Resistain will maintain the surface for a minimum of 15 years.
 It can be reapplied at any time.

 Surfaces already experiencing water damage, and surfaces which are as yet undamaged, can be treated.
 It is recommended to use Resistain as a preventative measure.

-Resistain is one of the best concrete sealers available for all types of stain proofing, oil repellent coating, stone sealer and driveway sealer.
-Check out the Resistain concrete sealer price on our website and order online now!
+Resistain is one of the best sealers available for stain proofing, waterproofing and oil repellency.
+It works equally well as a concrete or stone sealer, and is ideal as a driveway sealer.
+See the Resistain concrete sealer range on our website where you can order online.